robotique-ecam/cdfr/src/assurancetourix/assurancetourix/Readme.md

 The principal difficulty was to **find a balance between motion blur and exposure time**.
 Keep in mind that we're capturing images of moving objects, that's not a problem if you're using a camera with a global shutter but they're way too expensive for us.
 That's why we're using a camera with an electronic rolling shutter.

 If the exposure time if high, your image will be crystal clear in terms of colors (if other settings such as in the [yml parameters](https://github.com/robotique-ecam/cdfr/blob/0ad78d1e6dd02f59c0d3c98cf28d651a6cd22c88/src/assurancetourix/assurancetourix/param/assurancetourix.yml) file are correctly balanced), **but** you'll capture motion blur, so ArUco marker detection will not work as expected.
-In the opposite, if you set the exposure of the camera too low, for sure motion blur will not exist, **but** the picture will be way to dark for the ArUco marker detection to work as expected.
+In the opposite, if you set the exposure of the camera too low, for sure motion blur will not exist, **but** the picture will be way too dark for the ArUco marker detection to work as expected.

 *An advice for you is to do some ArUco detection tests with settings that suits your camera and tweak them in order to have the lowest exposure time.*